LASER TATTOO REMOVAL

 Fading Unwanted Ink for Bryn Mawr, Newtown Square, Main Line, and Beyond

 Lasers are a first choice for many people looking to rejuvenate their skin.
 The same energy that reduces the appearance of age and sun spots can also be used to remove tattoos in the Bryn Mawr, Newtown Square, and Philadelphia areas, helping people erase signs of their past they no longer wish to carry.
-Others seek to remove the ink so they can apply for a job with employers that may frown on a visible tattoo.
+Some of our patients seek to remove the ink so they can apply for a job with employers who may frown on a visible tattoo.
 Other patients wish to remove a dreaded ex's name in a prominent location.
-Whatever the reason, laser tattoo removal is available to help you start a new phase of your life with a clean slate.
+Whatever the reason, laser tattoo removal is available to start the process of removing your unwanted tattoo.

-Every tattoo is different, so there is no standard for laser tattoo removal.
-The time, number of sessions, end results, cost, and more depend on a variety of factors, including your skin type, the size and age of the tattoo, the ink colors, and the skill of the artist who gave it to you.
+Every tattoo is different, so there is no standard number of treatment sessions for laser tattoo removal.
+The time needed, number of sessions, end results, cost, and other aspects of the process depend on a variety of factors, including your skin type, the size and age of the tattoo, the ink colors, and the skill of the artist who gave it to you.
 All of this will be discussed at an initial laser tattoo removal consultation.